#1 Home Improvement Retailer

 How can I get rid of weeds?

-Weeds are likely poking through in the garden beds, even if you put down landscape fabric liner or mulch to keep them at bay.
-Be sure to get them before the weeds' flowers dry out and and drop their seeds.
-Pull weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
-If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator mask and heavy-duty rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.
+Weeds are likely poking through in the garden beds, even if you put down mulch or a landscape fabric liner to keep them at bay.
+Pull weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
+Be sure to get rid of weeds before they go to seed.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator mask and heavy rubber gloves to ensure that it doesn't touch your skin or your lungs.

-The solution for how to get burnt grass green again is simple: Fix the burnt spot with a quenching drink.
-Continue to water it regularly.
+Simply rehydrate those roots.
+The solution for how to get burnt grass green again is easy: Fix the burnt spot with a good long drink, then continue to water it regularly.
 It should perk up over the course of a week.
-On the other hand, the news for how to treat grass from dog urine isn't as simple.
-Grass damaged by pets must be removed, neutralized, and replaced in fresh soil with new sod, seed, or patch and repair grass seed.
+On the other hand, the news for how to treat grass from dog urine isn't as straightforward.
+Grass damaged by pets must be removed, neutralized, and replanted in fresh soil with new grass, sod, or patch and repair grass seed.

-Once you've planted your flowers or plants, make sure they stay hydrated and well-fed.
+Once you've planted your flowers or plants, make sure they stay well-fed and hydrated.
 Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for the plants you're growing, whether you need a flower fertilizer, vegetable fertilizer, shrub fertilizer, or a general garden fertilizer blend.
-Only apply as often as suggested on the packaging.
+You can even find one that's formulated for the plants you're growing, whether you need a fruit tree fertilizer, shrub fertilizer, or a general garden fertilizer blend.
+Only apply as often as instructed on the packaging.
+More is not better here.
 Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

-When you need a break from working in the yard, shelter under a patio umbrella or covered gazebo.
-Add awnings and sun sails to the shed or house for shade.
-However, sometimes shade isn't enough because it's extremely humid out.
+When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
+If you have sturdy structures like a house or shed, make your own shade by attaching sun sails and awnings.
+However, sometimes shade isn't enough because it's extremely humid.
 That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
 Go back to lounging in the sun when that water-cooled air is ready.

-Backyard entertaining is whatever you'd like it to be — it doesn't have to be a cookout.
-Some focus on the grill or fire pit, while others concentrate on DIY lawn games.
-Many people simply relax outdoors and chat.
-Whichever path you take for bonding with friends, you can extend the fun into the evening with proper outdoor lighting.
-For best results, learn how to rid your yard of pesky mosquitos, too.
+Backyard entertaining is whatever you find enjoyable — it doesn't have to be a cookout.
+If you're focused on firing up the grill, make sure you know how to clean a grill afterward.
+Many people simply relax outdoors and chat all day.
+However you bond with friends, you can extend the fun into the evening with proper outdoor lighting and a bug-free yard without pesky mosquitos.

 The Home Depot Garden Center at Fullerton (Relo 682)

-As summer rolls in, your landscaping and garden will weather more intense heat and UV rays than earlier in the year.
-You'll need to consider how to keep things cool with proper tending, shade, and irrigation.
-You might also need ways to beat the heat.
+As summer stretches on, your garden and landscaping will weather more sun and heat than earlier in the year.
+That means you'll need to consider how to keep things cool with irrigation, proper tending, and shade.
+Just like we can get sunburned, perennials and grass can dry out, and trees can lose their leaves prematurely.
 Let us help.
 At The Home Depot Fullerton (Relo 682) Garden Center, we've got what you need to make the most of summer.

 Vertical Edible Gardening

-For summer gardening, grow vegetables vertically for a smart use of space.
+For summer gardening, grow vegetables vertically to save space.
 Many vegetable plants are vines and well-suited to climb a fence or trellis, so plant them next to one and watch them climb.
-The key to success is supporting the stem, fruit, and branches.
-This is so the weight of the plant doesn't snap the stem or branches.
+The key to success is supporting the stem, branches, and fruit.
+This is so the weight of the plant doesn't snap the branches or stem.

-Fasten your plant to a pole or tomato cage with string, plant ties and wires, garden wire, or fabric strips.
-Be sure to attach each plant loosely.
-Then the stem has room to grow wider and the branches and leaves can sway in the breeze.
-Strawberries, cantaloupe, squash, cucumbers, and tomatoes need support as they bear fruit.
-Melons and squash require hammocks made of old nylons, string, a sling, or other stretchy fabric to support the heavy produce.
-All of these plants take up less space on the ground when grown vertically, which allows you to fit more plants or have walking room in between.
+Fasten your plant to a pole, trellis, or fence with string, plant ties and wires, garden wire, or fabric strips.
+Be sure to tie each plant loosely.
+Then the leaves and branches can sway in the breeze and the stem has room to grow wider.
+Strawberries, tomatoes, squash, pumpkins and cucumbers need support as they bear fruit.
+Squash and melons require hammocks made of stretchy fabric, string, old nylons, or a sling to support the heavy produce.
+These plants take up less space on the ground this way, which allows you to fit even more plants or have walking room in between.

 Find Your Summertime Landscaping Supplies Today

-No matter if your perfect summer includes relaxing, grilling, gardening, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your Fullerton (Relo 682) store.
+No matter if your perfect summer includes gardening, grilling, relaxing, or finishing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Fullerton (Relo 682) store.

 Nearby Stores